 NTU participates in several regional and world organizations for universities so as to play an active role in international academic affairs.
-Among those organizations, NTU holds an important position, even more so because NTU is the only Taiwanese university participating.
-NTU participated in the formation of the Association of Pacific Rim Universities (APRU), The Association of East-Asian Research Universities (AEARU), University Mobility in Asia and the Pacific (UMAP, the NTU President was appointed chairperson of the organization for 2005-2006, and the Office of International Affairs served as the National Secretariat for UMAP until 2007.).
-In addition to the above three organizations, the international organizations that NTU has joined by July, 2008 are: the Association of Pacific Rim Universities (APRU), the Asia-Pacific Association for International Education (APAIE), the Association of Southeast Asia Institutions of Higher Learning (ASAIHL), the Presidents' Forum of Southeast Asia and Taiwan Universities (SATU), the Conference of Asian University Presidents (CAPs), the Eurasia-Pacific Uninet, the Pacific University League (PUL), and so on.
-President Lee acts as the chairperson of the PUL Branch office in Taiwan.
-NTU also has been chosen to host the annual conference and administrative liaison committee conference in November 2008.
+NTU holds an important position, even more so among those organizations because NTU is the only university from Taiwan participating.
+NTU participated in the formation of the Association of Pacific Rim Universities (APRU), The Association of East-Asian Research Universities (AEARU), University Mobility in Asia and the Pacific (UMAP, NTU President was appointed chairperson of the organization for 2005 - 2006, and the Office of International Affairs has operated as the National Secretariat for UMAP until 2007).
+The international organizations that NTU has joined as of October 2009 are: the Association of Pacific Rim Universities (APRU), The Association of East Asian Research Universities (AEARU), University Mobility in Asia and the Pacific (UMAP), the Association of Southeast Asia Institutions of Higher Learning (ASAIHL), the Conference of Asian University Presidents (CAPs), and the Eurasia-Pacific Uninet.
 NTU has been participating actively in many organizational annual meetings, conferences, seminars and academic activities.